Characterizing the effect of retractions on publishing careers: Results

-We find that both early and mid-career retracted authors develop qualitatively different collaboration networks post-retraction compared to their matched counterparts, and suffer a significant loss.
-Namely, they retain less senior, less productive and less impactful collaborators compared to their matched counterparts (Figures~\ref{mainfig:collaborator_exploration}a-c and Supplementary Table~\ref{tab:collabAnalysisByAge_retained}).
-We also find that even senior authors retain less senior collaborators post-retraction compared to their matched pairs (Figure~\ref{mainfig:collaborator_exploration}a).
-In terms of collaborators gained, we find that senior retracted authors are not affected when it comes to the age of and number of citations produced by their collaborators, but gain significantly more productive collaborators (Figures~\ref{mainfig:collaborator_exploration}d-f and Supplementary Table~\ref{tab:collabAnalysisByAge_gained}), while early and mid-career retracted authors are found to gain significantly less senior new collaborators (Figure~\ref{mainfig:collaborator_exploration}d).
+The direction of these differences generally persists across career stages, but not all differences are significant at the usual levels.
+We find that early-career retracted authors develop qualitatively different collaboration networks post-retraction compared to their matched counterparts, experiencing a significant loss.
+Namely, although the collaborators they retain are not less impactful (no credible evidence of a difference), they do retain less senior and less productive collaborators compared to their matched counterparts (Figures 4a-c and Supplementary Table 9).
+We also find that even senior authors retain less senior collaborators post-retraction compared to their matched pairs (Figure 4a).
+In terms of collaborators gained, we find that senior retracted authors are not affected when it comes to the age of their collaborators (no credible evidence of a difference), but gain significantly more productive and more impactful collaborators (Figures 4d-f and Supplementary Table 10).
+All these results are based on two-sided Welch's t-tests to account for unequal variances.

-We also perform a difference-in-difference analysis whereby we examine the difference in characteristics of the average post-retraction coauthor and the average pre-retraction coauthor (note that for multiple closest matches this represents the average of averages).
-This metric captures how much more senior, productive and impactful post-retraction coauthors are who are retrained compared to those that are abandoned.
-We find that this difference among early-career authors is smaller compared to the difference among their matched pairs, meaning, that they retain less of their senior collaborators that they had pre-retraction.
-The same difference can be observed in terms of their collaborators' productivity (Figures~\ref{mainfig:collaborator_exploration}g-h and Supplementary Table~\ref{tab:collabAnalysisByAge_diffdiff}).
-In addition, this difference is also smaller in terms of citation impact for mid-career retracted authors compared to their matched non-retracted counterparts (Figure~\ref{mainfig:collaborator_exploration}i and Supplementary Table~\ref{tab:collabAnalysisByAge_diffdiff}).